programminghistorian/ph-submissions/lessons/web-scraping-with-openrefine.md

 ---
-title: |
-    OpenRefine: Fetching and Parsing Data from the Web
+title: Fetching and Parsing Data from the Web with OpenRefine
 authors:
 - Evan Williamson
 date: 2017-04-17